How to Create a Family Story Dice Game — Easy Step-by-Step Guide

 Quick answer

-To make a family story dice game, you need wooden cubes, markers, and about 60 minutes.
-Start by drawing simple icons on each face of the cubes.
-This beginner-friendly activity has 10 steps and is perfect for families with children aged 6 and up.
+To make a family story dice game, you need 6 blank wooden cubes (approx. 1.5-inch), permanent markers (various colors), a ruler, and a pencil.
+You'll also need about 60 minutes of crafting time.
+Start by drawing simple, clear icons on each face of the cubes, categorizing them into characters, settings, actions, emotions, objects, and weather/time.
+This beginner-friendly activity has 10 core steps and is perfect for families with children aged 6 and up, fostering creativity and bonding.

 On this page